kabertin/cryptos/README.md

-# Project: Cryptocurrency Dashboard
+# Project: Cryptos

 ## Overview
-The Cryptocurrency Dashboard is a web application designed to help users track and manage their favorite cryptocurrencies.
+Cryptos is a web application designed to help users track and manage their favorite cryptocurrencies.
 It provides real-time data visualization, a user-friendly interface, and customizable notification settings to keep users informed about market trends.

 ---